-As applications are migrated to dynamically provisioned infrastructure, scaling services and managing the communications between them becomes challenging.
-Consul's service discovery capabilities provide the connectivity between dynamic applications.
-Consul also monitors the health of each node and its applications to ensure that only healthy service instances are discovered.
-Consul's distributed runtime configuration store allows updates across global infrastructure.
+As you migrate applications to dynamically provisioned infrastructure, you will encounter challenges scaling services and managing the communications between them.
+Consul helps the components of dynamic applications communicate with each other by providing service discovery.
+It monitors the health of each node and application so that it only exposes healthy instances as discoverable.
+Consul's distributed Key-Value store allows you to make runtime-configuration updates across global infrastructure.

-This document provides recommended practices and a reference architecture, including system requirements, datacenter design, networking, and performance optimizations for Consul production deployments.
+This document recommends best practices and provides a reference architecture, including system requirements, datacenter design, networking, and performance optimizations for Consul production deployments.

 » Infrastructure Requirements